Competitive Entrance Awards

 Send a thank you note, drop in and see them, whatever you like!

-- In order to be considered for bursaries, you must complete the Financial Information Form.
+- In order to be considered for bursaries, you must complete the Financial Need Calculator.
 You will be asked for information relating to your income, assets and extraordinary expenses.

 - If you are a dependent, your parent(s) or guardian(s) must complete portions of this form by March 1 as well.

-- A copy of your high school transcripts must be sent to Recruitment & Admissions by March 1, including:
+- A copy of your high school transcripts must be sent to Recruitment & Admissions by March 1.

 - Grade 12 Semester One final marks